Community College station: Community College station

 The station was not originally accessible.
 An elevator to the main platform, reached by a footbridge between the platforms, was constructed as part of the Big Dig.
 Bidding took place in 2002.
 Shaft framework was installed for the unused second platform, but no elevator machinery was installed.
 The renovations were completed around 2005.
 The entire Orange Line, including Community College station, was closed from August 19 to September 18, 2022, during maintenance work.
+The brick surface of the entrance plaza was replaced with concrete in May–June 2024 to improve accessibility.